fastruby/skunk/README.md

 A RubyCritic extension to calculate StinkScore for a file or project.

+## What is the StinkScore?

+The StinkScore is a value that assess the quality of a module.
+It takes into
+account:

+- Code Quality
+- Code Smells
+- Churn
+- Code Coverage

+The formula is not perfect and it is certainly controversial.

 ## Installation

 Add this line to your application's Gemfile: